-The 1871 census for Scotland on Ancestry.co.uk shows that the Hay family were living at Edington Mill Masters House, Berwick, Scotland.
-Head of the household was Robert Hay age 44 a Master Miller employing 3 men, and his wife Mary Hay (nee Hunter) age 39, they had four children, Jesse age 13, William age 5, George age 3 and Robert age 1.
+The 1871 census for Scotland on Ancestry.co.uk shows that the Hay family was living at Edington Mill Masters House, Berwick, Scotland.
+Head of the household was Robert Hay aged 44 a Master Miller employing 3 men.
+His wife was Mary Hay (nee Hunter) age 39.
+They had four children, Jesse aged 13, William 5, George 3 and Robert age 1.

 Robert’s father died in the fourth quarter of 1871 age 45.

-Ten years on we find Robert living with his uncle William Hunter and his wife Jessie Hunter in Abbey St. Bathans, he was attending school.
+Ten years on in 1881 we find Robert living with his uncle William Hunter and his wife Jessie Hunter in Abbey St. Bathans.
+He was attending school.